Who is Ellsworth Kelly?

 The Blanton also has several Ellsworth Kelly works on loan including a sculpture, Untitled (Rocker VIII), from 1988 located on the grounds of Austin, just southwest of the building.
 The other works White Curve, 2003; Yellow Curves, 2015; Blue Red Green Black, 2004; and Green Blue Black, 1963 are on view on the second floor of the main museum building.

-What is Austin made of?
+What is Austin made of and how big is it?

 Austin is clad with 1,569 pieces of limestone from Alicante, Spain.
 The interior stone flooring and plaza flooring is granite from Georgia.
 The entry door is made from a native Texas live oak tree from the site of the Dell Medical School.